jondavies00/millenium-falcon-challenge/README.md

 ### The CLI

-To use the CLI, ensure Python 3.11 is installed, and run `get-odds.sh` with two arguments (the Millennium Falcon JSON and the empire JSON).
+To use the CLI, ensure Python 3.11 is installed, and run `get-odds.sh` in the top level directory with two arguments (the Millennium Falcon JSON and the empire JSON).
 The odds percentage will be displayed.